AdnSmile/spring-validation-school/README.md

 # Spring Boot RESTful API with validation
-This is a sample of how implements validation for RESTful API in Spring Boot Kotlin and also with relation database in the entity.
+This is a sample of how implements validation for RESTful API in Spring Boot Kotlin and also with relational database in the entity.

 ## Prerequisite
 - Java JDK (v8+)